nieldeokar/android-imageview-with-bottom-editext/README.md

 # NonResiableImageViewAndroid
 Demo app on how to handle `windowSoftInputMode` when you have resizing views in your app.
+If you are not clear after reading this simply have a look at the gif's below you would understand the problem statement. :P

 ### When you have ImageView and the bottom EditText and you want EditText to appear above keyboard without resizing ImageView
 * Specify windowSoftInputMode as `adjustNothing|stateHidden` : This will not resize our view
-* Handle the EditText positioning on keyboard open to do so add [KeyboardHeightProvider] [1]
+* Handle the EditText positioning on keyboard open to do so add [KeyboardHeightProvider][1]
 * On keyboard open reposition the bottom EditText to above the Keyboard.

--